The history of Western Kitchen Knives:

 20th Century:

 The 20th century saw the rise of standardized kitchen knife designs influenced by professional chefs and culinary schools.
-Companies like Wusthof, Henckels, Victorinox became prominent European manufacturers which helped solidify these styles across the world.
-The chef knife, with its versatile design has became the standard all-rounder and the most widely used knife in history.
+Companies like Wusthof, Henckels, Victorinox grounded their businesses as prominent European manufacturers which helped solidify these styles across the world.
+The chef knife, with its versatile design has become the standard all-rounder and the most widely used knife in history.

 a western chef knife and a Japanese chef knife